sbdrchauhan/python-DS-ML/02_numpy/README.md

     csv_unzipped_file_2, delimiter=";", skip_header=False, dtype="unicode"
 )
 ```
-## change dimensions of matrix array
+## Change Dimensions of Matrix Array

 Sometimes we need to change the dimensions of the matrix